thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 ---
 You can create custom calendars to use for different purposes within your company.

+Some examples of custom calendars you can create, include:
+- Retail calendars, like 4-4-5, 4-5-4, or 5-4-4
+- Fiscal calendars, where the year or quarter starts on a different date each year
+- Pharmaceutical calendars, where the week runs from Friday through Thursday
+- Calendars for different languages

 ## Features

 In a custom calendar, you can do the following: